-One of my fondest memories of transitioning from the small religious English schools I attended, to an American High school was without a doubt the festivities that revolved around the Friday night football games.
+One of my fondest memories of transitioning from the small religious English schools I attended to an American High school was without a doubt the festivities that revolved around the Friday night football games.

 My children attend a fabulous school.
-It is a charter school, a wonderful academic school and has a campus that goes thru grades K-12.
-The school its self focuses on the sciences, has won many awards and we are lucky that both girls are able to attend.
+It is a charter school, a wonderful academic school, and has a campus that goes thru grades K-12.
+The school its self focuses on the sciences has won many awards and we are lucky that both girls are able to attend.

 I handed my children some money and told them, “Put this in your pocket, in case you want a snack,” you know for sodas and popcorn, all the good stuff.
 My oldest daughter took off with her friends.
 My youngest, still in awe of the activity around her, stayed with me at first.
-The usual events took place, players introduced, anthem sung, coin toss etc. and then the game began.
+The usual events took place, players introduced, anthem sung, coin toss, etc. and then the game began.
 Great start, touchdown within minutes, field goal good, all is well!

 I don’t know the ins and outs all the rules, I just enjoy it.
 Football season, my husband is a diehard Alabama fan, so we watch a lot of college ball.
 I personally prefer college ball and high school the best!
-Knowing just enough, gets me by, and that works for me!
+Knowing just enough gets me by, and that works for me!

-I knew it was going to be a great game as soon as the quarter back took care of business before he hit the field and it was a great game!
-Like I said, I only know enough, so if it wasn’t a great game, I didn’t know!
+I knew it was going to be a great game as soon as the quarterback took care of business before he hit the field and it was a great game!
+As I said, I only know enough, so if it wasn’t a great game, I didn’t know!
 The atmosphere at a high school game is different.
 It’s one filled with pride and support and has a unique feel.
 It’s very neat to me.

-I knew they were likely sharing your goods, because I had specifically told them too.
+I knew they were likely sharing your goods because I had specifically told them to.
 But I just had to ask my youngest one more time for details.
 What have you been doing with your money?
 Especially since you are asking for, “one more dollar please.”
-And then she told me: Hot dog, pop corn, soda, water, icee, another, icee, nachos … “but I didn’t like them.”
+And then she told me: Hot dog, popcorn, soda, water, icee, another, icee, nachos … “but I didn’t like them.”

 They were having fun, sharing food, likely spit…out of soda bottles that is, but isn’t that part of it?
 I gave her the other dollar, thinking she is going to puke for sure.
 (She didn’t by the way).

 While driving home I asked my girls the following question: “What did you love most of all about this evening, one you’ve experienced for the very first time?” and their answers made me smile.
 My oldest daughter, the sports nut, said, “I loved the game.”
-Though honestly I don’t know how much of the game she saw.
+Though honestly, I don’t know how much of the game she saw.
 My youngest said, “I loved playing under the bleachers with the girls and the snacks!”
 Isn’t that funny!